OriBenNun/Good_Session_Mom_Birthday/README.md

 # Good_Session_Mom_Birthday
 Google Play Store link - https://play.google.com/store/apps/details?id=com.BmanStudio.GoodSession

+For recruiters / people looking to inspect the code - you can find it in Assets/Scripts (.cs files)

 A mobile semi-casual game for mom's 50th birthday i made in one month (April 2020, during the Covid-19 lockdown while i was staying in Nelson,New Zealand) using:
 1. Unity engine for the engine things (navigation, rendering, lighting, physics etc..
 2. C# to write all the code, with Microsoft's Visual Studio